-Inventory reserves of \$4.0 million and \$2.0 million at June 30, 2005 and December 31, 2004, respectively, have been established.
-The increase in the inventory reserve is primarily due to the acquisition of East Coast Metal Distributors, Inc. ("East Coast") in the first quarter of 2005 and reflects higher amounts of excess and slow-moving inventory on hand at June 30, 2005 than at December 31, 2004.
-The increase also reflects a higher level of reserve for inventory shrinkage, the balance of which tends to increase throughout the year until full physical inventories are taken in the fourth quarter of the year.
+Inventory reserves of \$4.4 million and \$2.0 million at September 30, 2005 and December 31, 2004, respectively, have been established.
+The increase in inventory reserves is primarily due to the reserves for estimated inventory shrinkage, which are established during the course of the year and reconciled following a physical count of inventories prior to the end of the year.
+Inventory reserves also increased due to the addition of East Coast and the impact of higher amounts of excess and slow-moving inventory on hand at September 30, 2005.
 Inventory reserves are affected by a number of factors, including general economic conditions and other factors affecting demand as well as the effectiveness of the inventory management process for controlling inventory shrinkage.
 In the event the estimates differ from actual results, inventory-related reserves may be adjusted and could materially impact the condensed consolidated results of operations.

-Goodwill
+Goodwill and Intangibles

-The recoverability of goodwill for impairment is evaluated at least annually and when events or changes in circumstances indicate that the carrying amount of goodwill may not be recoverable.
-The identification and measurement of goodwill impairment involves the estimation of the fair value of reporting units and contains uncertainty because management must use judgment in determining appropriate assumptions to be used in the measurement of fair value.
-The estimates of fair value of reporting units are based on the best information available as of the date of the assessment and incorporate management assumptions about expected future cash flows and contemplate other valuation techniques.
+The recoverability of goodwill and intangibles for impairment is evaluated at least annually and when events or changes in circumstances indicate that the carrying amount of goodwill and intangibles may not be recoverable.
+The identification and measurement of impairment involves the estimation of the fair value of reporting segments and contains uncertainty because management must use judgment in determining appropriate assumptions to be used in the measurement of fair value.
+The estimates of fair value of the reporting segments are based on the best information available as of the date of the assessment and incorporate management assumptions about expected future cash flows and contemplate other valuation techniques.
 Future cash flows can be affected by changes in industry or market conditions.

 On January 1, 2005, the annual impairment tests were performed and it was determined there was no impairment.
-No factors have developed since the last impairment tests that would indicate that the carrying value of goodwill may not be recoverable.
-The carrying amount of goodwill at June 30, 2005 was \$156.8 million, consisting of \$153.3 million attributable to the Distribution segment and \$3.5 million attributable to the Staffing segment.
-Although no goodwill impairment has been recorded to date, there can be no assurances that future goodwill impairments will not occur.
-An adjustment to the carrying value of goodwill could impact the condensed consolidated results of operations.
+No factors have developed since the last impairment tests that would indicate that the carrying value of goodwill and intangibles may not be recoverable.
+The carrying amount of goodwill and intangibles at September 30, 2005 was \$164.5 million, consisting of \$160.9 million attributable to the Distribution segment and \$3.6 million attributable to the Staffing segment.
+Although no impairment has been recorded to date, there can be no assurances that future impairments will not occur.
+An adjustment to the carrying value of goodwill and intangibles could materially impact the condensed consolidated results of operations.